Research & Writing

 Global Historical International Relations

-System Encounters: Diplomatic Practice and Inter-polity Order in Early Modern Sino-European Relations (book manuscript, in progress)
+System Encounters: Diplomatic Practice and International Order in Early Modern Sino-European Relations (book manuscript, in progress)

-How do actors embedded in distinct inter-polity orders manage their differences?
-My book manuscript (based on my dissertation) examines Russian, Dutch, and British embassies to China during the seventeenth and eighteenth centuries as encounters between distinct inter-polity orders in East Asia and Europe.
-Drawing on historiography and published collections of primary sources, I use practice tracing methodology to reconstruct the meaning of diplomatic practices in interactions between the Chinese imperial court and European envoys, and demonstrate how differences in those practices shaped the dynamics and outcomes of encounters.
+How do actors embedded in distinct international orders manage their differences?
+My book manuscript (based on my dissertation) examines Russian, Dutch, and British embassies to China during the seventeenth and eighteenth centuries as encounters between distinct international orders in East Asia and Europe—system encounters.
+Drawing on historiography and published collections of primary sources in multiple languages, I use qualitative text-based analysis to reconstruct the meaning and social effects of diplomatic practices in interactions between the Chinese imperial court and European envoys, and demonstrate how differences in those practices shaped the dynamics and outcomes of encounters.
 I argue that encounters between diplomatic practices create space for agency by presenting actors with specific manifestations of their differences to which actors respond pragmatically by creating conditions under which challenges can be resolved without significantly altering established practices.
-My findings present relevant context for Sino-European relations in the nineteenth century and have important implications for our understanding of system encounters in the historical evolution of inter-polity orders.
-I am working on an additional chapter that explores the implications of my findings for understanding contemporary U.S.-China competition over shaping global rules.
+My findings present relevant context for Sino-European relations in the nineteenth century and have important implications for our understanding of the role of system encounters in the evolution of a globalizing international order.
+I am working on an additional chapter that explores the implications of my findings for negotiating between competing visions of international order in U.S.-China relations today.

-I gratefully acknowledge financial support for my research on this project up to this point from the Korean Studies Institute at the University of Southern California (2023-2024), the United States Institute of Peace (2023-2024), and the International Studies Association (2023).
+I gratefully acknowledge financial support for my research on this project up to this point from the U.S.-Asia Grand Strategy Program at the University of Southern California (2023-2024), the United States Institute of Peace (2023-2024), and the International Studies Association (2023).

-“System Encounters: The Pragmatic Reconstitution of Distinct Inter-Polity Orders in Sino-Russian Relations, 1618-1689” (draft available upon request)
+“System Encounters: Pragmatic Reconstitution of International Orders in Sino-Russian Relations, 1618-1689” (draft available upon request)

-An earlier draft of this paper was shortlisted for the Barbara W. Tuchman Prize for Best Graduate Student Paper by the Historical International Relations Section of the International Studies Association.
+An earlier draft of this paper was shortlisted for the Barbara W. Tuchman Prize for Best Graduate Student Paper by the Historical International Relations Section of the International Studies Association (2021).

 International Organizations & Global Governance